hirwajeaneric/elegant-rwanda-official/WARP.md

 ## Project Overview

-Elegant Travel and Tours is a Next.js 15 application for a luxury travel company specializing in Rwanda tours, car rentals, cab services, and air travel assistance.
+Elegant Travel and Tours is a Next.js 15 application for a Unique travel company specializing in Rwanda tours, car rentals, cab services, and air travel assistance.
 The project uses the App Router architecture with TypeScript, Tailwind CSS, and shadcn/ui components.

 ## Common Commands